mighty-gerbils/gerbil/doc/reference/make.md

   - A list of the form `(exe: file opts ...)` where the file is a Gerbil Scheme module source file (with the `".ss"` extension automatically added by default) that exports a function `main`.
-    The file will be compiled by `gxc` with the provided options into an executable, that, when invoked, calls the `main` function with a single argument, the list of command-line parameters (excluding the `argv[0]` command location).
-Note that this executable will dynamically load libraries from your `GERBIL_PATH` and/or your `~/.gerbil/lib` as needed.
+    The file will be compiled by `gxc` with the provided options into an executable binary, that, when invoked, calls the `main` function with a single argument, the list of command-line parameters (excluding the `argv[0]` command location).

-  - A list of the form `(static-exe: file opts ...)` which is similar to the `exe:` case above, except that the executable will statically include all the compiled Gerbil code rather than dynamically load it from your Gerbil path, etc.
+  - A list of the form `(static-exe: file opts ...)` which is similar to the `exe:` case above, except that the executable will be fully statically linked.

-    Note that from the point of view of the "C" world, it is still a "dynamically linked" executable that is linked against the `libc`, `libgambit`, etc. --- only the Scheme code is statically compiled.
+  - A list of the form `(optimized-exe: file opts ..)` which is similar to `exe:` above, but builds the executable with full program optimization.
+Note that you may have to pass library dependencies expclitly in this case, using `"-ld-options" "-lyourlib" ...` in the options.

+  - A list of thhe form `(optimized-static-exe: file opts ...)` which is similar to `optimized-exe:` above, except that it use fully static linkage for the executable binary.

   - A list of the form `(copy: file)` which specifies a file that will be copied to the Gerbil library path.
 It can be a precompiled C object, Scheme file, data file, etc.,